redwoodjs/studio/README.md

 If you have to generate migrations because you have altered the database schema please use `yarn studio:migrate` as this will set the appropriate configuration above the default `yarn rw prisma migrate dev`.

-Note:

-Instead of using `yarn rw-studio` you can start the studio from the test project with `yarn studio:start` which will also prettify logging.

 ### Development

 If you want to try out any Studio GraphQL queries, you may access the Studio GraphQL Playground at: